varsha766/hypersign-auth-demo/README.md

-## Hypersign autheentication using websocket
+## Hypersign authentication using polling